hunterdyar/IMMGuidebook/content/docs/programming/unity-and-programming/timers.md

 ---
 # Considerations and Strategies for Timers

-First, I will discuss the thought process for deciding how to implement timers.
+First, we will discuss the thought process for deciding how to implement timers.
 If you just want the example code, scroll down.

 ## Considerations for Timers
 The rules of thumb are to keep the timer implementation as simple as possible - and no simpler; and to keep the logic as "close" to the action as possible.
 In other words, let gameObjects be responsible for themselve